How does this company make money?

 What does this company depend on?

-Hyundai Steel's Dangjin steelworks supply the automotive-grade steel the production system is built around.
-Samsung SDI and LG Energy Solution supply EV battery cells.
-Ulsan shipyard rail infrastructure handles vehicle transport out of the assembly complex.
-The hydrogen refueling station network in South Korea is required for NEXO distribution.
-Kia's shared E-GMP electric vehicle platform underpins the joint engineering and parts architecture.
+Hyundai Steel's Dangjin steelworks supplies the proprietary automotive-grade steel the assembly lines require.
+Samsung SDI and LG Energy Solution supply the EV battery cells that go into electric models.
+Ulsan shipyard rail infrastructure moves finished vehicles out.
+The hydrogen refueling station network across South Korea is needed to make NEXO ownership practical for buyers.
+And the E-GMP electric vehicle platform, shared with Kia, underpins the entire EV lineup.

 Who depends on this company?